Open Data and Quantitative Techniques for Anthropology of Road Traffic: Data

-Analysis of traffic flows was based on the traffic data from the Slovenian Infrastructure Agency.
-The agency coordinates a large network of road traffic counters, which are installed on motorways and regional roads~\cite[on ways to measure traffic]{bickel2007measuring}.
-The data is publicly available both through an application programming interface (API) providing real-time data and directly from the agency, which stores historical data.
-We analyzed the historical data for the years 2015, 2016, and 2017, where traffic counts are available at hourly intervals.
+Analysis of traffic flows uses the traffic data from the Slovenian Infrastructure Agency~\cite{drsi}.
+The agency coordinates an extensive network of road traffic counters, which are installed on motorways and regional roads~\cite[on ways to measure traffic]{bickel2007measuring}.
+The data is publicly available through an application programming interface (API) providing real-time data and directly from the agency, which stores historical data.
+We analyzed the historical data for 2015, 2016, and 2017, for which traffic counts are available at hourly intervals.
 The traffic is reported per type of vehicle.
 We decided to look at cars and motorbikes, excluding buses, lorries, and trucks, as we were interested in the mobility patterns of the population and not in freight or public transport.
 Additionally, traffic counters report traffic for each direction in the case of regional roads and each lane in the case of motorways, making it necessary to consider the direction of each measurement.